 Carpet cleaning professionals recommend vacuuming Berber carpet before removing any stain.
 It ensures that there are loose grains of dirt that can hinder the cleaning solution.

 It is the simplest and the easiest way to remove fresh and tough Berber carpet stains.

 When using this method, use the following procedure.

 - First, dry the stain using a clean, dry towel.
 It prevents stains from permeating through the carpet fibers.

 - Using a clean cloth and water, gently rub the stain.
 The cold water helps expand the fiber and dilutes the stain, thereby flushing the stain from the carpet.

-- Again blot stain dry with a dry towel until the stain color starts appearing on it.
-When the stain color starts to show on the cleaning towel, then it is a sign that it is getting lifted out.
+- Again, blot the stain dry with a dry towel until the stain color appears on it.
+When the stain color starts to show on the cleaning towel, it is a sign that it is getting lifted out.

 - Repeat the process several until all the stains are no longer visible.

 2. Water and vinegar method

 - Add one part of water and five parts of white vinegar (1:5 ratio).
 This mixture will be your cleaning agent.